 If the landlord is using the "formal" eviction process (rather than the "summary" process), the notice to the tenant will not say that tenant can oppose the notice by filing an affidavit/answer and will be given pursuant to NRS 40.2512.
 After serving the notice, the landlord would then file and serve a summons and complaint.
 Click to read Filing a Formal Eviction.

 CAUTION!
 If you intend to file a formal eviction for nonpayment of rent, you should not use the Self-Help Center Seven-Day Notice to Pay Rent or Quit form.
 You will need to either draft the NRS 40.2512 notice yourself or retain an attorney to assist you.
 Click for information about Lawyers and Legal Help.

 Responding To The Notice

-When the tenant receives the Seven-Day Notice to Pay Rent or Quit, the tenant can—no later than by the close of business on the seventh "judicial day" (judicial days do not include the date of service, weekends, or certain legal holidays)—
+When the tenant receives the Seven-Day Notice to Pay Rent or Quit, the tenant can— by the close of business on the seventh "judicial day" (judicial days do not include the date of service, weekends, or certain legal holidays)—